 Role Within Balanced Eating Patterns

-This dish functions best as a protein centerpiece paired with nutrient-dense sides rather than as a calorie-heavy indulgence.
-Balanced plates often include vegetables, moderate portions of beans or whole grains, and fresh herbs or salsa instead of creamy additions.
+This works best as a protein centerpiece paired with nutrient-dense sides, not as calorie-heavy indulgence.
+Want meals that feel complete without overload?
+Yes.
+Balanced plates often feature vegetables, moderate portions of beans or whole grains, plus fresh herbs or salsa instead of creamy add-ons.
+Does flavor stay bold?
+Absolutely.
+Smart pairings keep bites satisfying while goals stay steady.

 Such combinations elevate nutritional value while keeping calories and fat within reasonable limits.